pingcap/docs-cn/op-guide/build.md

 ## Building and installing TiDB components

-You can use the  [build script](../scripts/build.sh) script to build and install TiDB components in the bin` directory.
+You can use the [build script](../scripts/build.sh) to build and install TiDB components in the bin` directory.